Maxime Partouche

-Maxime Partouche (born 5 June 1990) is a French professional footballer who plays as a midfielder and forward for Régional 1 club Boulogne-Billancourt.
+Maxime Partouche (born 5 June 1990) is a French former professional footballer who played as a midfielder and forward.

 Club career

 Paris Saint-Germain

 Partouche began his career with his local club Vélizy Football in Paris.
 In July 2002, he moved to Paris Saint-Germain.
 After spending six years in the club's youth system, he was promoted to the senior squad in March 2008, and made his debut on the 18th of that month in a Coupe de France match against Bastia.

 His performance against Bastia earned him regular appearances on PSG's bench for Ligue 1 matches, though he regularly played for PSG's CFA team during the 2007–08 and 2008–09 seasons.
 He finally made his Ligue 1 debut on 7 February 2009 in a 4–1 victory over Nantes, coming on as a late-match substitute.

 On 18 February 2009, Partouche made his European debut in a match against Wolfsburg in the round of 32 of the UEFA Cup.
 He came on as a substitute in the 71st minute as PSG were victorious 2–0 thanks to two late goals from Guillaume Hoarau.